Demat accounts surge past 171 mn, helped by investor interest in IPOs

-The number of dematerialised (demat) accounts — used for holding shares and other securities electronically — rose by 4.2 million in August, reaching a total of 171.1 million.
+The number of dematerialised (demat) accounts — used for holding shares and other securities electronically — rose by 4.2 million in August, reaching 171.1 million.

 It marks an average addition of 4 million accounts monthly since 2024.